lvsti/Armless/README.md

 ## Known issues

-- currently the app is hardcoded to assume that the current machine is an Intel one
 - admin permissions are not asked for, thinning binaries with restricted access will silently fail
 - not tested on Big Sur
 - not tested on Apple Silicon machines